Longevity is Key

 “We can change this”, we told ourselves.
 “Let’s change it.
 Now.”

-So, here we are, 20 years later, reflecting on how everything happened and where things are going.
+So, here we are, over 20 years later, reflecting on how everything happened and where things are going.
 Let’s get this out in the open, right now: there are way too many screenplay competitions out there.
 It seems another one is popping up every month.
 The websites are beautiful — flashy pictures, great quotes, and according to the website, they are number one.

 But now, let’s get back to reality.